stevenjlho/leetcode/solutions/141. Linked List Cycle/README.md

 We can use two pointers traverse the linked list, `slow` pointer moves one step while `fast` pointer moves two steps, if `slow` equals `fast`, it means there is a cycle.

 ## Approach
 1. Initialize two pointers, `slow` and `fast`, both initially pointing to the head of the linked list.
 2. Traverse the linked list while moving `slow` one step at a time and `fast` two steps at a time.
 3. If there is no cycle in the linked list, `fast` will reach the end (`fast` or `fast.next` becomes `null`) before `slow`.
-4. If there is a cycle, `fast` will eventually catch up to `slow` inside the cycle, causing them to meet at the same node.
+4. If there is a cycle, `fast` will eventually catch up to `slow` inside the cycle, as each step reduces the gap between them by one node.
+This leads to them meeting at the same node.
 5. If a cycle is present, return `true`; otherwise, return `false`.

 ## Complexity
 - Time complexity: O(n), where "n" is the number of nodes in the linked list.